jsclifford/ansible-docker-lab/ansible-windows/README.md

 # Or with pip and python3
 sudo apt-get update
-sudo apt-get install python3-pip sudo pip3 install ansible sudo pip3 install pywinrm sudo pip3 install pywinrm[credssp]
+sudo apt-get install python3-pip pip3 install ansible pip3 install pywinrm pip3 install pywinrm[credssp]

 # Tell Ansible to use the ansible.config in the current folder.
 export ANSIBLE_CONFIG=./ansible.cfg